Medical/Veterinary/Dental School Application Process

 - Register to complete centralized application (e.g. AMCAS, AACOMAS, VMCAS)

-- Visit medical schools you intend to apply
+- Visit medical schools to which you intend to apply

 - Prepare for medical school interviews